-Searching For OM was developed in 2012 as a way of connecting with the people that I care about as I traveled.
-A trip designed as a five-month journey to develop my spiritual practice uninhibited by the intensity of Western distractions, turned into three years.
+Searching For OM was developed in 2012.
+It was a way to connect with the people that I care about while I traveled.
+A trip designed as a five-month journey to develop my spiritual practice, turned into three years.
 From India, Nepal and Cambodia and other various locations, back to my hometown in Upstate New York, the original intention has not changed.
-What's changed, or more precisely, who's changed, are the people that I care about as I travel.
+What's changed, or more precisely, who's changed, are the people that I care about.

 This collection of essays merely offers a glimpse of one woman's journey.